Skip to content

 Kinesis is different, and it’s hard to get your head wrapped around it (hence, this site.)
 Traditionally, in all of finance, for all of financial history, in order to get a return you had to take a risk.
 The greater the risk, the greater the reward.
 If you want zero risk, then you pay storage fees.

 Kinesis yields are different, and are only possible because of the blockchain.
-Every transfer from one wallet to another (or on the exchange, or to a debit card, etc.) has an associated fee -either 0.22% or 0.45%.
-That fee is assessed by the blockchain and set aside, and then the following month
+Every transfer from one wallet to another (or on the exchange, or to a debit card, etc.) has an associated fee – either 0.22% or 0.45%.
+That fee is assessed by the blockchain and set aside in something called the Master Fee Pool, and then the following month the Master Fee Pool is paid out to recipients.

 Overall, 57.5% of the yields go to users of the system.
 Kinesis takes 17.5% of the yield to pay for servers and vaulting and insurance and staff and all that.
 Large partners (eg PT-POS, the post office in Indonesia) qualify for a 20% yield as well based on the transaction fees that their customer base generates.
 This is innovative and different and it might take a while to understand it intuitively.
 Here’s a PDF that explains it better than I just did.